umang299/exaqube/README.md

 # Shipping Tariff Extractor

-This project automates the extraction of shipping line tariffs from multiple sources, including websites with Excel downloads and PDF documents.
+This project automates the extraction of shipping line tariffs from multiple sources, including websites and PDF documents.
 It leverages web scraping, PDF processing, computer vision, and AI technologies to retrieve, extract, and store structured tariff data.

 ## Overview